the-redshift/vim-follow-path/README.md

 # Follow Path

 Simple plugin made to marginally ease day-to-day work.
-Select text, press <C-e>
-and if it's either an ansible role in expected directory, or an absolute path, it will load its content to the current buffer.
+Select text, press Ctrl+e and if it's either an ansible role in expected directory, or an absolute path, it will load its content to the current buffer.